When does redundancy happen?

 Employee entitlement to statutory redundancy pay

 The UK Government provides clear information on statutory redundancy pay.
-Employees who have been continuously employed by a business for two years or more are entitled.
-The amount of entitlement varies depending on the number of years of service.
-It is clustered as follows:
+Employees who have been continuously employed by a business for two years or more are entitled to statutory redundancy.
+Employees who believe they are entitled to statutory redundancy can claim statutory redundancy pay from their employer.

-- one week’s pay per full year employed
+- One week’s pay per full year employed

-- length of service is capped at 20 years
+- Length of service is capped at 20 years

-- weekly pay is the average the employee earned per week over the 12 weeks before the day of the redundancy notice and is capped
+- Weekly pay is the average the employee earned per week over the 12 weeks before the day of the redundancy notice and is capped

-- the employer offers to keep the employee and suggests a suitable alternative in writing that is refused by the employee
+- The employer offers to keep the employee and suggests a suitable alternative in writing that is refused by the employee

-- the employee is being dismissed for misconduct reasons
+- The employee is being dismissed for misconduct reasons

 See the UK Government website for more details.